dharmaraj-007/19AI307_JAVA/Module-10/DAY-4/README.md

 # Ex.No:10(D) JAVA HASHSET & LINKEDHASHSET

 ## AIM:
- To create a java program use hashset concepts in collection and add the elements to the hashset and then display the elements iterate(use while) in an unordered collection.
+ To create the linkedhashset , display the elements from the linkedhashset and display the size of the linkedhashset.

 ## ALGORITHM :
-1. Start the Program.
+1. Start the program.

-2. Import `java.util.*`
+2. Create a Scanner object to take input from the user.

-3. Define class `Main` with `main` method:
+3. Read an integer n from the user, which indicates how many elements will be entered.

--	a) Initialize `Scanner` and read integer `n`
+4. Create an empty LinkedHashSet<String> named cars to store unique strings while maintaining insertion order.

--	b) Create a `HashSet` named `hs` to store unique strings
+5. Use a loop (from 0 to n-1) to read n string inputs from the user and add each one to the cars set.

-4. Use a loop to read `n` strings and add each to `hs`
+6. Print the entire contents of the LinkedHashSet.

-5. Use an enhanced `for` loop to print each element in `hs`
+7. Print the size of the LinkedHashSet using size() method.

-6. End
+8. End